dyacob/keyboards/release/gff/gff_amharic_classic/docs/HFMLL-Principles.md

 On regular keys, of letters having 7 or 8 family members, the longpress menu should present all family members, as used by the target language of the keyboard, save for the 6th order letter which appears on the key itself and is available by a simple press.
 The letters should appear in-order so as to make them easy to locate and select.

-The first order letter is a sensible longress default option as it is the most frequently used.
+The first order letter is a sensible longress default option as it is the most /frequently used.
 However, since the 1st and 4th order may also be available using flicks or multitaps, another default key can be set to the 4th must frequently occurring letter in the target language.

 ### Longresses on Keys with Alternatives
 When a key also supports an alternative entry letter, such as “ሥ” on the “ስ” key, the family members of alternative letter should also be made available from the longpress pop-up menu.
 Ideally, the two letter families will appear on separate rows, where the primary letter family will reside on the lower row, and the alternatives on an upper (further to reach) row.